-We saw clearly the devastating wounding occurring with Chiron Pisces (Neptune-water related issues -oceans, flooding, tsunamis, hurricanes) with the Gulf Oil spill just as Chiron first moved into Pisces in 2010 as well as the catastrophic Japan Tsunami as Chiron moved back into Pisces once again in March 2011 with the continuous tremendous torrential rains and flooding in 2011.
-Chiron Pisces will give the opportunity to shed many tears whether literally or metaphorically-the pouring out of pain – a time to release and surrender and let gush out the flow of anguish and be brought to your knees.
+We saw clearly the devastating wounding occurring with Chiron Pisces (Neptune-water related issues -oceans, flooding, tsunamis, hurricanes) with the Gulf Oil spill just as Chiron first moved into Pisces in 2010 as well as the catastrophic Japan Tsunami as Chiron moved back into Pisces once again in March 2011 with the continuous tremendous torrential rains and flooding.
+Chiron Pisces will give the opportunity to shed many tears whether literally or metaphorically and the pouring out of pain with a time to release and surrender and let gush out the flow of anguish and be brought to your knees.

 I read something about happiness that I found enlightening regarding being wounded “don’t nurse them, don’t curse them, don’t rehearse them.
 Don’t immerse them, reverse them”.
 This is considered the logical and rational and stoic way to handle pain however not a spiritually honorable and elevated one.
 I just read a book on unconditional acceptance which messages in general that we give notice to what ails us, yet society in many ways shuns such emotional indulgence.
 It’s easier said than done and ideal to turn the other cheek, numb or deny or cover up or push under the carpet and put on a smile over our pains however the process of uncovering and unraveling our hurts move us toward the healing process.
 Chiron is a gift to reach the core of our emotional pain as the hurt we feel is the underlying, often masked emotion that gets trapped in our tissues under all our anger, depression, irritation, obsession and denial.